Hyper-Unearthing/Noterie/docs/ARCHITECTURE.md

 **Purpose**: Defines OpenCode's behavior and responsibilities

 **Key Instructions**:
+- Decide where to save notes within the notes directory based on strategy
-- Append notes to TOP of file with timestamp `[YYYY-MM-DD HH:MM]`
+- Add timestamp `[YYYY-MM-DD HH:MM]` to each note
 - Preserve user's exact wording
+- Confirm "Note saved." after saving
 - Keep responses brief and actionable
-- Use Read tool to read notes.txt
-- Use Edit tool to modify notes.txt
+- Search all files in notes directory when querying

 ### 3. `strategy.md` - Note-taking Strategy

 **Purpose**: Defines the note-taking philosophy

 **Key Concepts**:
-- Single text file for all notes
-- Append new notes to top
-- Notes "sink" over time
+- Notes live in a directory (flexible organization)
-- Review and rescue important notes
-- Use CTRL+F for searching
+- AI decides file structure based on strategy
+- Notes can be in single or multiple files
+- AI searches all files when querying

 **Customization**: Users can edit this file to match their preferred approach